seandenigris/Money/repository/Money.package/Currency.class/README.md

 Uses the list of the currencies from http://en.wikipedia.org/wiki/List_of_circulating_currencies as of 10-21-2009 as the base list.

-Rates are from google.com.
-They may not be accurate.
-See: http://www.google.com/intl/en/help/currency_disclaimer.html
+Rates may not be accurate.
+YMMV.
+MIT license.  etc.